khalid-hussain/shaheen/chap4.md

 her to ponder upon.
 It kindled several lamps in the obscurity of the future in front of her.
 Today, for the first time, she was thinking that her meeting with Bashir was not an incident that would not have an outcome.
 For a few moments she went far away from this room.
-She was seeing Bashir Bin Hassan in the royal court of Castile.
+She was seeing Bashir bin Hassan in the royal court of Castile.
 She was preaching Christianity to him in her home.
 Then, the Lord Bishop of Castile was baptizing him and they were exchanging vows in front of the Holy Mary in a church and the priest was sprinkling holy